American Narrative Painter/ Writer/ Mentor/ Activist

 In 2012, her work in portrait and illustration converged, forming a union which remains to present.
 Adopting stylistic overture, her subjects found atmospheric confluence with their surroundings.
 Organic distortions which are experienced in daily life played out upon canvas.
 A sense of movement is felt through observation. the essence of the being, the sense of place and above all, the purpose of the work reigns.
 The Art experience is universal, and the purpose is deeply rooted and personal.

 Sarah works in most traditional mediums with a primary focus in graphite, ink, watercolor and gouache.
 Her Narrative paintings are in oil.
 Her archive includes new interpretations of renaissance, flemish and american masterworks, regional sketches and formal studies, pen illustrations in the style of etchings, traditional and stylistic portraits and more… Within her work prominent cultural figures have emerged including, Ramseur Records artists The Avett Brothers, Singer/Songwriter/Storyteller Jim Avett, and Folk Music Legend, Doc Watson.
 In the Summer of 2016, Sarah’s portrait of Doc Watson received debut exhibition at the Doc & Merle Watson Museum.
 Sarah’s work not only commemorates the achievements of iconic cultural figure but also raises awareness for places of historic significance.
-She has rendered representation works depicting historic homes as well as state and national landmarks.
+She has rendered representational works depicting historic homes as well as state and national landmarks.